What is Capital Budgeting?

 5. Difficulties of investment Decisions

-The long tern investment decision are difficult to take.
+The long term investment decision are difficult to take.
 These decision extends to a series of years beyond the current accounting period, uncertainties of future, higher degree of risk.

 6. National Importance